rhtmddn100/rhtmddn100.github.io/_projects/motif_representation.md

 ## Motivation

 Chemical-Reaction-Aware Molecule Representation Learning (MolR) was published in ICLR 2022, utilizing reaction data (USPTO-479k) to pretrain molecular GNN.
 Their proposal was to use chemical equivalence between reactants and products in a chemical reaction.
+In representation learning, this proposal means that the sum of embeddings of the reactants are enforced to be equal to that of embeddings of products.

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.